 But don’t limit mentorship opportunities to new employees.
-Your existing staff — and your overall employee retention outlook and team’s job satisfaction — can significantly benefit from mentor-mentee relationships.
+Your existing staff — and your overall employee retention outlook and team’s job satisfaction — can greatly benefit from mentor-mentee relationships.

 3. Employee compensation

-It’s essential for companies to pay their employees competitive compensation, which means employers need to evaluate and adjust salaries regularly.
-Even if your business can’t increase pay right now, consider whether you could provide other forms of compensation, such as bonuses.
+It’s essential for companies to pay their employees competitive compensation, which means they need to evaluate and adjust salaries regularly.
+Even if your business isn’t able to increase pay right now, consider whether you could provide other forms of compensation, like bonuses and paid time off.
 Don’t forget about improving health care benefits and retirement plans, which can help raise employees’ job satisfaction, too.

 View our free Salary Guide to confirm you’re paying your employees competitive wages.

 Perks can make your workplace stand out to potential new hires and re-engage current staff while boosting employee morale.
 According to research for our Salary Guide, flexible schedules and remote work options are the perks many professionals value most.
-In addition, just over 40 percent of the professionals we surveyed said stipends for home offices are among the perks workers want most.
+In addition, about a third of the professionals we surveyed said paid parental leave is a big plus.

 5. Wellness offerings

 Keeping employees fit — mentally, physically and financially — is just good business.
-Many leading employers expanded and improved their wellness offerings during 2021 and 2022, amid the pandemic, to help support employees and prioritize their well-being.
-Stress management programs, retirement planning services and reimbursement for fitness classes are just some examples of what your business might consider providing to employees in 2023 and beyond.
+Many leading employers expanded and improved their wellness offerings during the pandemic to help employees feel supported and prioritize their well-being.
+Stress management programs, retirement planning services and reimbursement for fitness classes are just some examples of what your business might consider providing to employees.